jawadhussein462/tdc2023_black_box/README.md

 ### Score Function

 This function calculates the probabilty for the language model to produce the target string when given a trigger string.
-It uses logits.
+It only uses logits.
 This is the black box scoring function.

 Score function =  The probability  $P(target | trigger)$ of the language model producing the target string given the trigger string.

-The score function could also be expressed in logarithm format to facilate calculation.

-The primary objective of this code is for each target string, find the trigger string the maximise the probabilty of the target string.
+The score function can also be expressed in logarithmic format to facilitate calculation.
+The primary objective of this code is, for each target string, to find the trigger string that maximizes the probability of the target string.

 ### Surrogate Model